 Use this handbook to get the most out of your experience in our facilities.
 Have questions about your membership?
 We’re here to help!
 Email us at gro.metsyshtlaehnocaeb@pihsrebmeM or call us at your preferred location:

 General Facility Information

-Members of Beacon Health & Fitness have access to both of our facilities:
+Members of Beacon Health & Fitness have access to all three of our facilities:

 Beacon Health & Fitness–Granger